Digital art by Sam Janssen

 “This rapid transformation of the music industry is a classic example of how an innovation is able to disrupt an entire industry and make existing industry competencies obsolete.
 The power and influence of the pre-Internet music industry was largely based on the ability to control physical distribution.
 The internet makes physical music distribution increasingly irrelevant and the incumbent major music companies have been required to redefine themselves in order to survive.” — Patrik Wikström - Queensland University, Australia

 The problem with the likes of Napster is that while they were amazing for music consumers they had no means of paying the rights holders for the music.
 Major labels began a crusade against illegal streaming and spent far more time working on eliminating it than on acknowledging the disruption and innovating to adapt to a new era of digital music consumption.
-Any ideas to innovate and adapt were strictly confined to that which only increased revenue and ideas were shunned that involved compromise or threat to current profit.
+Any ideas to innovate and adapt were strictly confined to that which only increased revenue and ideas that involved compromise or threat to current profit were out the question.
 Napster was quickly sued by rights holders and each new music-download service startup went out of business since the royalties demanded by rights holders far exceeded the revenue generated by each startup.
 Limewire, Pirate Bay, Kaza, all suppressed, but every startup the rights holders sued only made a gap in the market for another startup to cultivate the potential of the new digital age in ways that major labels and licensing companies were slow to be willing to do.

 Up until the turn of the century, major labels were seen as one of few keys to success for musicians.
 A major label's biggest strengths were their track record and international distribution system.
 The Digital Revolution posed a serious threat and while they were fighting small startups like Napster, they misunderstood who was really in charge - the consumer, whose behaviours dictate the market.
 With such access to the consumer that the internet allows, that is from music streaming on smart devices to online communication and social media, the typical role that labels play in an artists music career are becoming not just easily done by artists themselves but in many cases obsolete.
 Major labels themselves are facing innovative disruption in their own occupation with the likes of new, smaller labels like Kobalt and Essential introducing new label models, rivalling major labels to lead music into the digital age.